tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 ## Poisson Distribution $(\lambda)$

 Assumes chances of an event happening in a short time is proportional to a large time.
-Predicts li
+Predicts likelihood of $x$ events happening in the next unit if $\lambda$ events happen on average per unit where the unit does not need to be time.

 Given $x=0,1,2,...;\quad0\le\lambda$
 - $\lambda$ is the number of times on average an event will happen within an interval